 Automated data retrieval lowers the risk of errors from cutting and pasting information between systems.

-ActiveDocs Opus has completely eliminated compliance document production as a manual process while increasing the volume FCSAmerica can produce and lowering its costs.
+ActiveDocs has completely eliminated compliance document production as a manual process while increasing the volume FCSAmerica can produce and lowering its costs.

-Carlsen said FCSAmerica plans to expand its ActiveDocs Opus implementation from compliance documents to entire loan packages, which consist of as many as eight documents from 10 to 30 pages each.
+Carlsen said FCSAmerica plans to expand its ActiveDocs implementation from compliance documents to entire loan packages, which consist of as many as eight documents from 10 to 30 pages each.